therealpoys/volumania/README.md

 # Volumania – Kubernetes volumes on autopilot

 **Volumania** is a Kubernetes operator that automatically resizes PersistentVolumeClaims (PVCs) based on their usage.
-It supports both **manual resizing via CRDs** and **automatic scaling using Prometheus metrics**.
+It supports both **manual resizing via CRDs**, **automatic scaling with CRDs**, and now also **annotation-based autoscaling for PVCs**.

 ---

 ## ✨ Features

 - 🔧 Manual PVC resizing via `PVCManualResize` CRD
-- 📈 Automated PVC scaling with thresholds and limits
+- 🚀 Automated PVC scaling with thresholds, step sizes and max sizes
+- 🏷️ Annotation-based PVC autoscaling without writing CRDs yourself
+- 🧩 No Prometheus required – directly uses the Kubernetes kubelet metrics API

 ---